Ramagundam: Law and order

-Ramagundam Police Commissionerate is a city police force with primary responsibilities in law enforcement and investigation within districts of Peddapalli, and Mancherial.
+Ramagundam Police Commissionerate is a city police force with primary responsibilities in law enforcement and investigation within districts of Ramagundam, and Mancherial.

 Politics

+Makkan singh Raj Thakur is elected as MLA for Ramagundam constituency from Indian National Congress in the elections held in December 2023.
 Korukanti Chandar is MLA from Ramagundam constituency who contested as an independent candidate in Telangana general assembly elections held in the year 2018 and later he joined ruling party Telangana Rashtra Samithi [TRS].
 Somarapu Satyanarayana, who won as MLA for consecutive two times in a row in 2009 and 2014 elections from Ramagundam constituency, has been appointed as Telangana's first TSRTC Public Transport chairman in 2016.

 Economy

 Ramagundam city is situated in the Godavari valley coalfields and has one of the India's largest thermal power stations in south region under NTPC.

 Mostly industries are connected with Godavarikhani- NTPC Ramagundam.
 Some of them are Singareni, Fertilizer Corporation of India, Kesoram Cement, Basanth Nagar, National Fertilizers Limited, Engineers India Limited, TSGENCO thermal power station, Kesoram (Birla) cement factories, NTPC (RSTPS – Ramagundam Super Thermal Power Station) sourcing 2600 MW of power 24/7 and the TSSEB (Telangana State Electricity Board) unit at Ramagundam.
 Another 1600 MW (2x800 MW) is proposed as RDM-II as per expansion plan by NTPC Limited.
 NTPC's first SPV or Solar photovoltaic unit of capacity 25 MW (Phase-I 1x10 MW, Phase-II 1x15 MW) has been proposed at Ramagundam.
 This would help in earning carbon credits against use of solar power as renewable energy source.

 Also, Sripada Yellampalli project, an irrigation project, is located near Ramagundam.
 Singareni's first Solar Power Plant of capacity 50 MW has been proposed at Ramagundam.

+Telangana Super Thermal Power Project was inaugurated in 2023 in the town.

+Education

+Ramagundam has a variety of higher education institutions.
+Since 2022, Ramagundam with funds of Singareni Colleries has its own government medical college.

 Transport

 Road

-State Highway 1 (Telangana) is connected with Hyderabad-Karimnagar-Peddapalli-Ramagundam Godavarikhani Highway.
+State Highway 1 (Telangana) is connected with Hyderabad-Karimnagar-Ramagundam Godavarikhani Highway.
 TSRTC Godavarikhani and MSRTC(ST) operates buses and connects Ramagundam (Godavarikhani) to major parts of the state.
 Godavarikhani depot runs City buses in Ramagundam Corporation limits.
 This city is directly connected by road to capital city Hyderabad by SH 1 which starts from this city.
+National Highway 63 is close by.